jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusion: local authority as port operator
 (5) Subsection (2) does not apply to an amount of income derived by a local authority in its capacity as a port operator from a port-related commercial undertaking.
 Port operator and port-related commercial undertaking are defined in section 38(4) of the Port Companies Act 1988.

+### CW 39B Auckland Future Fund
+Exempt income
+(1) An amount of income derived by a trustee of the Auckland Future Fund is exempt income.
+Exclusion: certain amounts from commercial undertakings (2) Subsection (1) does not apply to an amount of income that— (a) is derived by a trustee of the Auckland Future Fund from—
+    (i) a council-controlled organisation of Auckland Council; or (ii) an organisation linked by ownership or control to Auckland Council that is a port company, a subsidiary of a port company, or an energy company, and that would be a council-controlled organisation of Auckland Council in the absence of section 6(4) of the Local Government Act 2002; and
+  (b) is not—
+    (i) rates; or
+    (ii) a dividend.
+Meaning of Auckland Future Fund
+(3) In this section, Auckland Future Fund—
+  (a) means the fund established by Auckland Council as part of its Long-term plan 2024–2034; and (b) includes—
+    (i) any funds, assets, or both that the Council adds to the fund; and (ii) capital and income retained in the fund.
+Meaning of Auckland Council
+(4) In this section, Auckland Council means the territorial authority established by section 6(1) of the Local Government (Auckland Council) Act 2009 as the Auckland Council.

 ### CW 40 Local and regional promotion bodies
 Exempt income: beautification societies
 (1) An amount of income derived by an association or society is exempt income if—